-This program provides assistance with water and other utilities (when available), and bus tickets.
+This program provides assistance with water, bus tickets, and other utilities (when available).
 This program also provides rental assistance to households with a 3-day pay or vacate notice (when available) and North West Furniture Bank Referrals.
 Rental assistance is in great demand and can be the last stop before a family becomes homeless.
-Client service center provider essential needs such as hygiene items, books and coat.
+Client service center provides essential needs such as hygiene items, books and coats.

 Funding for Prevention services is limited at this time.
 For rental support, utility support and help with your water bill, please call the United Way at 211.
 When funding becomes available, LASA will publish its times and date to the public through the United Way help line.

 Rapid Rehousing is designed to assist families in moving out of homelessness and into permanent housing.
 This is a short term program consisting of as little as three months to a maximum of nine months of rental assistance.
 During program tenure, clients are also given case management services with one of our Housing Retention Specialists.

 Short-term shelter housing provides families a safe turn-key ready apartment with stays of up to 30 days.
 Phone and utility services are included along with case management focused on the family’s immediate needs.

 We operate five units in Lakewood and three in Fife in a partnership with Pierce County Housing Authority, LASA, and social service agencies.
 Families are provided an apartment along with case management services.
 A limited number of Section 8 certificates are available to graduates of this program.
 Section 8 is a federally-subsidized program that helps low income families pay their rent.